 Time limit on course credits

-Course work that was earned more than 10 years prior to graduation, including course work at VCU and that transferred from other institutions, will be evaluated by the associate dean for undergraduate studies to determine whether it can be used to fulfill degree requirements for the B.S. degree or post-baccalaureate undergraduate certificate.
+Course work that was earned more than 10 years prior to graduation, including course work at VCU and that transferred from other institutions, will be evaluated by the associate dean for academic programs and student success to determine whether it can be used to fulfill degree requirements for the B.S. degree or post-baccalaureate undergraduate certificate.
 In making this determination, the associate dean will consult with the chair of the academic department offering the program of study and consider the extent to which the course content and skills acquired when the courses were taken adequately reflect current learning goals for the program.

 Enrollment in business courses by nonbusiness majors

-Only business foundation students are allowed to take BUSN 225 .
-All VCU students may enroll in the other 100- and 200-level courses in the School of Business provided the prerequisites are met.
+All VCU students may enroll in the other 100- and 200-level courses in the School of Business provided the prerequisites are met, with the exception of BUSN 201, which is restricted to School of Business majors.
 The following 300- and 400- level courses are open to all students who have met the published prerequisites and restrictions:

 Course Title Hours